 - Build a strong credit history: Establish and maintain a good personal and business credit history by paying bills on time and managing existing debts responsibly.

 - Increase income stability: Work on stabilizing your self-employment income through diversification, client retention, or contract agreements.

 - Show a consistent pattern of profitability: Lenders want to see that your business is consistently profitable and has the potential to continue growing.

 - Consulting with a financial advisor: Having a conversation with a financial advisor or CPA can provide valuable guidance in navigating, understanding and improving your finances.

-Yes, purchasing a home or refinancing are likely some of the the biggest financial transactions of your life – but it doesn’t need to be stressful or this difficult.
-Here at Defy, we want to ensure you make confident and informed decisions and are here to assist you with navigating the mortgage process as 1099 contractor, entrepreneur and/or self-employed individual.
+Yes, purchasing a home or refinancing are likely some of the biggest financial transactions of your life – but it doesn’t need to be stressful or this difficult.
+Here at Defy, we want to ensure you make confident and informed decisions and are here to assist you with navigating the mortgage process as a 1099 contractor, entrepreneur and/or self-employed individual.

 We aim to provide actionable insights and practical advice to empower you, the homebuyer or homeowner, to make informed decisions and achieve your homeownership goals in this exciting and evolving market.